FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## Terminology

-This section contains the most common terms used in Unity and their Flax equivalents (or rough equivalent).
+This section contains the most common terms used in Unity and their Flax equivalents (or rough equivalents).
 Flax keywords link directly to more in-depth information inside the documentation.

 | Unity | Flax |
 |--------|--------|